Channels

 One Telegram chat = one wick session, keyed tg-<chatID> (telegram.go:242).
 The session lives across messages in that chat.

-When the Telegram config has no Workspace set, it falls back to the literal "main" (telegram.go:262-265), not the built-in default workspace.
-So if you set up Telegram on a fresh install with the default workspace only, the agent will fail to spawn until you either (a) create a workspace named main, or (b) set Workspace to default in the channel config.
+When the Telegram config has no ProjectID set, it falls back to the literal "main" (telegram.go:262-265), not the built-in default project.
+So if you set up Telegram on a fresh install with the default project only, the agent will fail to spawn until you either (a) create a project named main, or (b) set ProjectID to default in the channel config.

 Connection: long polling